by L. Bellows and R. Moore* (3/13)

 Steps to Increase Dietary Potassium

-- Prepare sweet potatoes or regular potatoes with the skin on.
+- Prepare sweet potatoes or regular potatoes with the skin on, which is where much of the nutrients are!
+Potatoes contain even more potassium per serving than bananas.

-- Consume non-fat dairy products such as milk, yogurt, or cottage cheese, which contain 300-400 milligrams of potassium per serving.
+- Consume non-fat dairy products such as milk, yogurt, or cottage cheese, which contain 300-400 milligrams of potassium per one cup serving.

-- Enjoy potassium rich legumes such as soybeans, lima beans, and white beans.
+- Enjoy potassium rich legumes such as soybeans, lima beans, and white beans, which contain 300-600 milligrams of potassium per half cup serving.

 - While it is important to consume foods rich in potassium, be aware of hidden sources of sodium in canned vegetables and legumes.
-Be sure to drain all water from canned food before it is consumed.
+Be sure to drain and rinse canned food before it is consumed to reduce sodium content.

-- Choose fruits and vegetables for a snack, or salt free nuts such as almonds—4 ounces of nuts can provide over 700 milligrams of potassium.
+- Choose fruits and vegetables for a snack, or salt free nuts such as almonds.
+Just a two ounce serving of nuts can provide over 350 milligrams of potassium.

 |Table 2.
 Where is the Potassium?
 High, moderate, and low levels of potassium found in various food groups.|